Llandaff North: Facilities

 Llandaff North Medical Centre is a modern purpose built surgery constructed in 1997.
 Llandaff North Community Centre is centre for people to arrange meetings and mostly used for Old Aged Pensioner's Bingo.
 Hawthorn Junior School was closed in 2009 and Hawthorn Infant School has now incorporated the juniors section with large investment into new buildings and facilities.
 Llandaff North Library is located on Gabalfa Avenue.

 Electoral ward

 Llandaff North is both an electoral ward, and a community of the City of Cardiff.
 There is no community council for the area.

 The electoral ward of Llandaff North falls within the parliamentary constituency of Cardiff North.
-It is bounded by the wards of Radyr & Morganstown to the northwest; Whitchurch & Tongwynlais to the north; Heath to the northeast; Gabalfa to the east; Rhiwbina to the southwest; and Llandaff to the south.
+It is bounded by the wards of Radyr & Morganstown to the northwest; Whitchurch & Tongwynlais to the north; Heath to the northeast; Gabalfa to the east; and Llandaff to the south.

 Transport

-Llandaf railway station serves the area with services northbound to Treherbert, Merthyr Tydfil or Aberdare via Radyr and Pontypridd.
+Llandaf railway station serves the area with services northbound to Treherbert and Merthyr Tydfil via Radyr and Pontypridd.
 Southbound services operate to Cardiff Central via Cardiff Queen Street.

 Cardiff Bus services 24 (Llandaff-Pontcanna-Central Station) and 25 (Whitchurch-Birchgrove-Gabalfa-Cathays-Central Station) run frequently through the area.

-Station Road leads north from Llandaff North towards Coryton and the M4 J32 Cardiff North.
-Bridge Road leads south into Llandaff and the city centre.
+The A4054 road follows Station Road and Bridge Road, leading north to Whitchurch and the M4 motorway, and south to Llandaff and the city centre.